troglobit/smcroute/README.md

 The GNU Configure & Build system use `/usr/local` as the default install prefix.
-In many cases this is useful, but this means the configuration files and cache files will also use that same prefix.
-Most users have come to expect those files in `/etc/` and `/var/run/` and configure has a few useful options that are recommended to use:
+In many cases this is useful, but this means the configuration files, cache, and PID files will also use that prefix.
+Most users have come to expect those files in `/etc/` and `/var/` and configure has a few useful options that are recommended to use.
+For SMCRoute you may want to use something like this:

-    ./configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var
+    ./configure --prefix=/usr --sysconfdir=/etc --runstatedir=/var/run
     make -j5
     sudo make install-strip

+**Note:** Usually your system of choice reserves `/usr`, so most users drop `--prefix`, installing to `/usr/local`, or use `/opt`.

 ### Privilege Separation